 Heroin is one of the most powerful substances on the planet.
-Many people who use heroin will become addicted to the drug after the first hit.
+Many people who use heroin will become addicted to the drug after the first use.
 While the most common route of administration is through intravenous injection, heroin can also be snorted or smoked.
 The amount of time it takes for someone to feel the short-term effects of heroin depends on how it is taken.

-One of the major short-term effects of heroin is significant drowiness.
+One of the major short-term effects of heroin is significant drowsiness.
 When heroin enters the body, it is converted into morphine and floods the brain’s dopamine receptors.
 People feel a rush of pleasure and euphoria.
 Unfortunately, those feelings are relatively short-lived.
 When the effects of heroin wear off users will experience drowsiness which can last for several hours.
 People can feel various degrees of drowsiness, from general lethargy to nodding off for short periods of time.

 Why an individual becomes itchy when they use an opiate has been somewhat of a mystery of years within the scientific community.
-One school of thought believed that an individual itched, or picked at their skin because of dermatillomania, or hyper focus on a particular behavior in regards to the body.
-This is partially what is going on when an individual itches under the influence of heroin, as they are often times unaware that they are even engaging in this behavior, but another reason why people may get itchy under the influence of heroin has to do with histamines in the body and the immune system.
+One school of thought believed that an individual itched, or picked at their skin because of dermatillomania, or hyper-focus on a particular behavior in regards to the body.
+This is partially what is going on when an individual itches under the influence of heroin, as they are oftentimes unaware that they are even engaging in this behavior.
+However, another reason why people may get itchy under the influence of heroin has to do with histamines in the body and the immune system.
 There is a particular opiate isoform that is in an individual’s immune system.
 This isoform is responsible for responding to activation signals when they sense something like an infection or allergens in the body.
 What this means is that when someone uses heroin, an activation signal is sent for histamines to meet the infection or allergen and hence the individual becomes itchy.